 Add Paths and Plants

 You can give your zen garden appeal with colors such as green or yellow.
 These colors would balance the energy around the area; while making it more natural and refreshing.
-Create some pathways along the garden so that you can take a walk without interfering with the sands or stones.
+Create some pathways to the garden so that you can take a walk without interfering with the sands or stones.
 This could be a better way to explore your beautiful Zen garden.